Jury returns to deliberate for a second day at Sean 'Diddy' Combs' sex trafficking trial

-NEW YORK — (AP) — A jury returns to deliberate for a second day Tuesday at the sex trafficking trial of music mogul Sean "Diddy" Combs.
+NEW YORK — (AP) — A jury returned to deliberate for a second day Tuesday at hip-hop mogul Sean "Diddy" Combs ' federal racketeering and sex trafficking trial.

-On Monday, jurors deliberated over five hours without reaching a verdict after receiving instructions on the law from the trial judge, Arun Subramanian.

-They are deciding whether prosecutors have proven racketeering conspiracy and sex trafficking charges during a trial that began in early May.
+Jurors were back behind closed doors weighing whether prosecutors proved the charges at a trial that began in early May.

+Combs' lawyers and prosecutors, meanwhile, began the day wrangling in the courtroom with Judge Arun Subramanian over how he planned to answer the jury’s latest question.

+Jurors ended the day Monday by asking the judge for clarification about what qualifies as drug distribution, an aspect of the racketeering conspiracy charge that will help determine whether Combs can be convicted or exonerated on the count.

+Subramanian said he would remind jurors of the instructions he gave them on that part of the case before they started deliberating on Monday.
+Combs’ lawyers had pushed for a more expansive response, but prosecutors argued — and Subramanian agreed — that doing so could end up confusing jurors more.

+On Monday, the panel deliberated over five hours without reaching a verdict.

 Prosecutors say Combs for two decades used his fame, fortune and a roster of employees and associates to help him coerce and force two different girlfriends to repeatedly perform sexually with male sex workers for days at a time while he watched and sometimes filmed the drug-fueled events.